 A critical metric that managers must closely monitor within the supply chain industry is total transportation cost.

-This is the average cost incurred for moving products from point A to point B along the supply chain.
+Total transportation cost is the average cost incurred for moving products from point A to point B along the supply chain.
 It includes operational costs, packing, shipping, employee pay, fleet maintenance, and all other fees and expenses related to transporting freight.

-Total transportation cost is a component of many cost-effectiveness measures that management uses to understand all cost expenditures related to transportation management services and shipping.
+Total transportation cost is a component of many measures that management uses to understand all cost expenditures related to transportation management services and shipping.
 Understanding what commonly constitutes total transportation costs is critical.

 And using an enterprise TMS solution can help managers monitor trends in these vital areas more closely.